 The northern goshawk (Accipiter gentilis) is currently identified as both a Sensitive Species and a

 Management Indicator Species in the Lewis and Clark National Forest (LCNF) land and resource management plans.
 Goshawks are important top-tier predators in the LCNF and changes in the forest habitat greatly affect their survival and population.
-The Montana Ecological Forecasting team at the Goddard Space Flight Center partnered with researcher Nate Bickford of the University of Nebraska at Kearney and the US Forest Service (USFS) to examine the potential of using NASA Earth Observations to locate and model suitable nesting habitat for the goshawk.
+The Montana Ecological Forecasting team at the Goddard Space Flight Center partnered with researcher Nate Bickford of the University of Nebraska at Kearney and the US Forest Service (USFS) to examine the potential of using NASA Earth observations to locate and model suitable nesting habitat for the goshawk.
 Currently, Nate Bickford and the USFS do not use remote sensing to identify or forecast goshawk nesting habitat, and the tools they use are limited to topographic maps and in situ data.
-In response, the team identified various environmental variables that were input into several habitat suitability models using BioMapper, Maxent, and TerrSet to identify areas of suitable habitat for nesting goshawks.
-Landsat 7/8 Enhanced Thematic Mapper Plus/Operational Land Imager (ETM+/OLI), Terra/Aqua Moderate Resolution Imaging Spectroradiometer (MODIS), and GPM Dual-frequency Precipitation Radar/Global Microwave Imager (DPR/GMI) imagery were used to create land cover, land surface temperature, and precipitation change maps to see how the goshawk nesting habitat is impacted by climate change.
-The results from this project will augment current decision making practices in forest management in the LCNF and assist in understanding how climate change will affect the goshawk habitat in the future.
+In response, the team identified various environmental variables that were input into several habitat suitability models using Biomapper, Maxent, and TerrSet to identify areas of suitable habitat for nesting goshawks.
+Landsat 8 Operational Land Imager (OLI), Terra/Aqua Moderate Resolution Imaging Spectroradiometer (MODIS), and GPM Dual-frequency Precipitation Radar/Global Microwave Imager (DPR/GMI) imagery were used to create land cover, land surface temperature, and precipitation change maps to forecast how the goshawk nesting habitat is impacted by climate change.
+The results from this project will augment current decision making practices in forest management in the LCNF and assist in understanding how climate change will affect the goshawk nesting habitat in the future.

 Community Concerns:

 Northern goshawks are a top-tier predator and serve as a bioindicator of ecosystem health.
-As climate change causes a change in forest habitat and insect blight, this negatively affects goshawk population.
+As climate change causes a change in forest habitat and insect blight, this negatively affects goshawk nesting sites.

-Mountain pine beetle outbreak infects the trees that goshawks commonly nest and the infestation is spurred by hotter and drier summers and milder winters.
+Mountain pine beetle outbreak infects trees where goshawks commonly nest, and the infestation is spurred by hotter and drier summers and milder winters.

 Cold wet springs can delay the timing when goshawks lay their eggs and this can be fatal to the survivorship of fledglings when they hatch at later months than usual.